Calling convention: Calling conventions within one platform

 Sometimes multiple calling conventions appear on a single platform; a given platform and language implementation may offer a choice of calling conventions.
 Reasons for this include performance, adaptation of conventions of other popular languages, and restrictions or conventions imposed by various "computing platforms".

-Many architectures only have one widely-used calling convention, often suggested by the architect.
+Many architectures only have one widely used calling convention, often suggested by the architect.
 For RISCs including SPARC, MIPS, and RISC-V, registers names based on this calling convention are often used.
 For example, MIPS registers $4 through $7 have "ABI names" $a0 through $a3, reflecting their use for parameter passing in the standard calling convention.
 (RISC CPUs have many equivalent general-purpose registers so there's typically no hardware reason for giving them names other than numbers.)

 The calling convention of a given program's language may differ from the calling convention of the underlying platform, OS, or of some library being linked to.
 For example, on 32-bit Windows, operating system calls have the stdcall calling convention, whereas many C programs that run there use the cdecl calling convention.
 To accommodate these differences in calling convention, compilers often permit keywords that specify the calling convention for a given function.
 The function declarations will include additional platform-specific keywords that indicate the calling convention to be used.
 When handled correctly, the compiler will generate code to call functions in the appropriate manner.

-Some languages allow the calling convention for a function to be specified with that function; others will have some calling convention but it will be hidden from the users of that language, and therefore will not typically be a consideration for the programmer.
+Some languages allow the calling convention for a function to be explicitly specified with that function; other languages will have some calling convention but it will be hidden from the users of that language, and therefore will not typically be a consideration for the programmer.

 Architectures

 x86 (32-bit)

 The 32-bit version of the x86 architecture is used with many different calling conventions.
 Due to the small number of architectural registers, and historical focus on simplicity and small code-size, many x86 calling conventions pass arguments on the stack.
 The return value (or a pointer to it) is returned in a register.
-Some conventions use registers for the first few parameters which may improve performance, especially for short and simple leaf-routines very frequently invoked (i.e. routines that do not call other routines).
+Some conventions use registers for the first few parameters which may improve performance, especially for short and simple leaf routines very frequently invoked (i.e. routines that do not call other routines).